 The key here seems to be having these qualities in increasing measure.
 This seems to speak of a maturing process.
-This would include knowledge but the text points to shortcomings-ineffective and unfruitful-in the knowledge of Jesus Christ if we are developing in our faith.
-We cannot only concentrate on knowledge as knowledge alone is not enough.
-Increasing measure-"treading water" not enough.
+This would include knowledge but the text points to shortcomings-ineffective and unfruitful-in the knowledge of Jesus Christ if we are not developing in our faith.
+We cannot concentrate only on knowledge as knowledge alone is not enough.
+Increasing measure is necessary as "treading water" is not enough.
 If we are not increasing in these things, then we will be nearsighted-unable to see clearly at a distance. and blind-unable to see anything.
 Very important to remember where we have come from; not linger there but also not forget.